Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Evaluation of optical flow approaches

 Most facial expression recognition systems use motion descriptors to more accurately characterize facial movements within the optical flow, to facilitate the classification step.
-To compare the performance of optical flow approaches using hand-crafted approaches, and to avoid the possible bias that some descriptors might cause on a specific optical flow approach, we use several motion descriptors that are currently used in the area of facial expression recognition: HOF \cite{essa1997coding}, HOOF \cite{chaudhry2009histograms} and LMP \cite{allaert2018advanced}.
+To compare the performance of optical flow approaches using handcrafted approaches, and to avoid the possible bias that some descriptors might cause on a specific optical flow approach, we use several motion descriptors that are currently used in the area of facial expression recognition: HOF \cite{essa1997coding}, HOOF \cite{chaudhry2009histograms} and LMP \cite{allaert2018advanced}.
 All these descriptors are associated with a facial segmentation model in order to characterize the global facial movement.
 Among the existing models, we select a classic $5\times5$ grid in order to avoid any bias due to an incorrect estimation of the facial regions.
 As a reminder, in this evaluation, we do not seek to optimize the performance of the different approaches, only to propose a fair comparison between them.

-Table \ref{table_hand_1} contains the results obtained from the evaluations of different descriptors with the TIM2 configuration (motion between the neutral and the apex image) and Table \ref{table_hand_2} with the TIM10 configuration (which takes into consideration the movement throughout the activation sequence).
+Figure \ref{fig:hand_1} shows the results obtained from the evaluations of different descriptors with the TIM2 configuration (motion between the neutral and the apex image) and Figure \ref{fig:hand_2} with the TIM10 configuration (which takes into consideration the movement throughout the activation sequence).
 To account for the movement, we calculate the characteristic vector within 25 regions of the face using the descriptor.
 Then, we construct a temporal vector by summing the different characteristic vectors.
 For all the descriptors, we analyze the distribution of the local movement over 12 directions.
 The characteristic vector reaches a size of $12\times25$ = 300.

-Based on the results obtained from Tables \ref{table_hand_1} and \ref{table_hand_2}, two optical flow approaches repeatedly achieve the best performances: Farnebäck and FlowField.
-The difference in performance on the three datasets is explained by the fact that face registration is more complex on CASIA and SNAP and generates more residual noise which is reflected in the optical flow.
+Based on the results obtained from Figures \ref{fig:hand_1} and \ref{fig:hand_2}, two optical flow approaches repeatedly achieve very good performances: Farnebäck and FlowField.
+The difference in performance on the five datasets is explained by the fact that face registration is more complex on ADFES, CASIA and MMI and generates more residual noise which is reflected in the optical flow.
 In addition, the movement patterns of the expressions are more varied (e.g., intensity, direction) which makes the classification task more complex.